 The iPhone’s display can get brighter, however, the Galaxy Note 10 Plus’ display is bigger and has a slightly higher pixel density.
 It’s a tie here.

-Perhaps the biggest upgrade that the iPhone 11 Pro Max has over the iPhone XS Max is the camera.
-Apple has put some serious effort into the camera for the new series of iPhones, and early reviews indicate that it has paid off.
+Perhaps the biggest upgrade that the iPhone 11 Pro Max offered over the iPhone XS Max was the camera.
+Apple put some serious effort into the camera for its 2019 series of iPhones, and reviews found that the investment paid off handsomely.
 The device has three camera lenses, including one ultra-wide lens, one wide lens, and one telephoto lens.
 They’re all 12 megapixels, and Apple has built features into the camera app to ensure that switching between the lenses is seamless and easy.
-There’s also a new low-light mode, which ensures that the iPhone can capture great photos without much light.
+There’s also an updated low-light mode, which ensures that the iPhone can capture great photos without much light.

 Of course, the Galaxy Note 10 has a pretty great camera too.
 The device has four lenses instead of three, with one 12-megapixel wide lens, one 12-megapixel telephoto lens, one 16-megapixel ultra-wide lens, and one time-of-flight sensor.
 The device also has an interesting zoom-in microphone feature that allows you to focus on specific audio when recording video, and it has a low-light mode too — which is a handy touch.